Apple buys The Dark Sky weather service

 New Features

-A small touch, but integrations in the front-end now have icons and brand logos in them.
-For example Philips Hue, Sonos etc. - Many more integrations can now be configured in the UI
+• Integration Icons now featured in the UI A small touch, but integrations in the front-end now have icons and brand logos in them.
+For example Philips Hue, Sonos etc.

-Allows you to trace a history of where a Person has recently been on the Map, if you’re not stuck at home in isolation that is. - Amazon Echo now supports displaying Home Assistant Cameras
+• Map Panel can now show a history of where a person has been Allows you to trace a history of where a Person has recently been on the Map, if you’re not stuck at home in isolation that is.

-If you’ve got an Amazon Echo Show, and a camera integrated with Home Assistant, you can now ask the little lady to “show the upstairs camera” - ZHA Adds support for groups
+• Amazon Echo now supports displaying Home Assistant Cameras If you’ve got an Amazon Echo Show, and a camera integrated with Home Assistant, you can now ask the little lady to “show the upstairs camera”

-In Zigbee you can group lights together into a Zigbee group, allowing near-simultaneous control over a large group of lights.
-With this update, these group of lights are automatically added to Home Assistant as a new entity. - Docker users set to see a performance increase
+• ZHA Adds support for groups In Zigbee you can group lights together into a Zigbee group, allowing near-simultaneous control over a large group of lights.
+With this update, these group of lights are automatically added to Home Assistant as a new entity.

-Some under-the-hood changes to the Home Assistant Core docker containers should see various memory and resource usage improvements. - Tesla Powerwall Integration
+• Docker users set to see a performance increase Some under-the-hood changes to the Home Assistant Core docker containers should see various memory and resource usage improvements.

-With this integration enabled, Home Assistant will have binary sensors exposed to know when grid power is offline.
-There’s also various energy and consumption sensors for your Grafana dashboards! - Philips Hue now supports button press events
+• Tesla Powerwall Integration With this integration enabled, Home Assistant will have binary sensors exposed to know when grid power is offline.
+There’s also various energy and consumption sensors for your Grafana dashboards!

-If you’re still using the Philips Hue integration with a Hue Hub, you can now see button press events from various Zigbee and Hue buttons linked to your gateway as events in Home Assistant.
+• Philips Hue now supports button press events If you’re still using the Philips Hue integration with a Hue Hub, you can now see button press events from various Zigbee and Hue buttons linked to your gateway as events in Home Assistant.

 Home Assistant Cloud by Nabu Casa